adlnet/xAPI-Spec/xAPI.md

 * An LRS SHOULD NOT accept a temporary credentials endpoint in the event the account name is
 from the same source as the unregistered application.
 (Multiple unregistered applications could choose the same consumer key.
-As a result, there is no consistent way to verify this combination of temporary credentials and the account name.)
-* An LRS SHOULD assign each unregistered consumer a unique consumer key.
+As a result, there is no consistent way to verify this combination of temporary credentials and the account name.)Therefore, each unregistered consumer is strongly advised to use a unique consumer key.

 ###### Example